surferbum/WMACS/README.md

 NOTE: The original source started with a simple switch which the remains can be found in the down.php page.

+NOTE2: The WMACS script by default is disabled so it will use the switch provided
+        above the no edit line (Look For The Pyramid)

 Download: